Wenyunity/algodoo-scripts/OtherFunctions.md

 # Teleport (With slightly random position)
 Scene.my.restartPoint = The center of the possible teleportation.

-Replace the 4.0 with the desired side-length of the teleportation distance.
+Replace the 4.0 with the desired side-length of the teleportation variance.
 Both sides do not have to be the same number.
 ~~~
 e.other.pos = Scene.my.restartPoint + [(rand.uniform01 - 0.5) * 4.0, (rand.uniform01 - 0.5) * 4.0]
 ~~~